Gender pay gap in the United States: Popular culture reactions

 To help raise awareness on the pay gap, a pop-up store named "76 is Less Than 100" operated during the month of April 2015 in the Garfield neighborhood of Pittsburgh.
-The nonprofit store, which sells arts and crafts designed by women, charges men full price while women get a 24% discount to reflect the pay gap between men and women in Pennsylvania.
+The nonprofit store, which sells arts and crafts designed by women, charges men full price while women get a 24% discount to reflect the pay gap between white men and women in Pennsylvania.
 The store made national headlines in the wake of Patricia Arquette referencing the pay gap at the 87th Academy Awards two months before.
 In November 2015 the operators opened a second iteration in New Orleans, titled "66<100" to reflect the pay gap in Louisiana.

 Public figure reactions

 Sheryl Sandberg, COO of Facebook, is a strong advocate of closing the gender pay gap.
 In her book, Lean In, she urges professional women to "lean in" to their careers, negotiate for higher salaries to decrease the pay gap, and to find supportive partners who will actively help raise children to help lessen the motherhood penalty.
 She is also the founder of LeanIn.Org, which has run national social media campaigns using the hashtags #BanBossy and #LeanInTogether.

 Oscar-winning American actress Jennifer Lawrence has also brought international attention to the gender pay gap with an essay in fellow pay gap advocate Lena Dunham's Lenny Letter.
 In her essay, she addresses the fact that she was paid less than her American Hustle co-stars, which was made public by the Sony hacking scandal.
 She largely blamed herself for having "failed as a negotiator" and being focused on being liked.
 The essay highlighted that the gender pay gap exists for every industry and all across Hollywood.

+Author and advocate Christine Michel Carter has also spoke out against the gender pay gap, specifically Black Women's Equal Pay Day, stating the path to racial and gender equity in the workplace will involve “radical action.”
+In her Forbes column, she addresses the fact that Black women face disproportionately high barriers in the workplace and questions the solutions recommended to close the gender pay gap.

+Serena Williams, a renowned tennis player, addressed the issue of gender pay disparities in a discussion with Glamour magazine, emphasizing that inequities exist even in sports.
+She highlighted the double standard that women face, despite putting in the same level of dedication and effort as men.
+Serena reflected on her own journey, noting that she has been playing tennis since the age of three, yet she and other women athletes are often paid less simply because of their gender.

+Emma Watson has emerged as a significant advocate for equal pay and gender equality, leading initiatives like the UN campaign HeForShe.
+This campaign focuses on addressing gender inequality, particularly on college and university campuses.
+While presenting the initiative at the UN, Watson emphasized the importance of rethinking traditional notions of gender.
+She argued that gender should be understood as a range of identities instead of just two opposite categories.